MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/personalize-user-experience.md

 # required metadata

 title: Personalize the user experience
-description: This topic explains how you can personalize the app.
+description: This article explains how you can personalize the app.
 author: jasongre
 ms.date: 03/03/2022
 ms.topic: article